If you have endometrial cancer, your outcomes are likely to be better if a gynecologic oncologist treats you right from the beginning.

 Endometrial cancer is the most common cancer of the reproductive organs among American women.
 It can often be cured, especially when diagnosed early.
 About 46,000 new cases of endometrial cancer are diagnosed every year in this country.
 Most women with endometrial cancer are diagnosed after menopause, although some women develop the disease earlier, around the time menopause begins.

 If you have been diagnosed with endometrial cancer, you should know that this is the most common cancer of the female reproductive organs among American women.
 It can often be cured, especially when diagnosed early.

-SCCA was formed, in part, to bring promising new treatments to patients faster.
-For endometrial cancer patients, this means more treatment options at SCCA than you might find elsewhere, including the chance to participate in one of many ongoing clinical trials conducted at SCCA and its partner organizations, Fred Hutch and UW Medicine.
+Fred Hutch was formed, in part, to bring promising new treatments to patients faster.
+For endometrial cancer patients, this means more treatment options at Fred Hutch than you might find elsewhere, including the chance to participate in one of many ongoing clinical trials conducted at Fred Hutch and UW Medicine.